tencentyun/intlcloud-documents/yehe_doc/CDN 与加速/内容分发网络/用户指南/配置管理/缓存配置/节点缓存过期配置（旧）_intl_en.md

 **Configuration limitations:**
 - Each domain name can be configured with up to 20 cache rules.
-- Rule priority can be adjusted: rules at the bottom of the list have higher priority.
+- You can adjust the priority for multiple rules.
+Rules at the bottom of the list have higher priority.
 - In each rule of specified file type, folder, and full-path file, up to 100 groups of contents can be entered.
-Please use `;` to separate different contents, e.g., "Specified file type - jpg;png".
+Please use ";" to separate different contents, e.g., "Specified file type - jpg;png".
 - The cache validity can be set as up to 365 days.

 >!
-If **Advanced Mode** is selected and submitted with the rule, then the configuration will be comprehensively upgraded to the advanced mode and cannot be restored to the basic mode.
+If **Advanced Mode** is selected for a rule, the rule will be upgraded comprehensively as the advanced mode once it is submitted and can no longer be restored to the basic mode.
 For more information, please see [Node Cache Validity Configuration (New)](https://intl.cloud.tencent.com/document/product/228/38424).

-#### Default policy
-- When a user makes a request for a certain business resource and the origin server's HTTP response header includes the `Cache-Control` field, then:
-	- If the `Cache-Control` field is `max-age`, the cache validity period for this resource is subject to that configured for the node, rather than the value specified by `max-age`.
-	- If the `Cache-Control` field is `no-cache`, `no-store`, or `private`, then the CDN node will not cache the resource.
-- If the origin server's HTTP response header does not include the `Cache-Control` field, then CDN node will not cache resources.
-**Note:** Some platforms may have the following default policy: CDN nodes forward the first request to the origin server and cache the requested resources.
-If the same resources are requested again and the cache is hit, CDN will add the header `Cache-Control: max-age=600` by default.

-#### Advanced cache validity configuration switch
+#### Advanced cache validity configuration
-After it is enabled, CDN will compare the cache validity period of the matched cache rule with the origin server's "max-age" value, and then adopt the smaller value as the cache validity period.
+After it is enabled, CDN will compare the cache validity of the matched cache rule with the origin server's "max-age" value, and then adopt the smaller value as the cache validity.

-- If the `max-age` configured for `/index.html` of the origin server is 200 seconds, and the cache validity period configured for CDN is 600 seconds, then the actual cache validity period of the file will be 200 seconds.
+- If the `Max-Age` configured for `/index.html` of the origin server is 200 seconds, and the cache validity configured for CDN is 600 seconds, then the actual cache validity of the file will be 200 seconds.
-- If the `max-age` configured for `/index.html` of the origin server is 800 seconds, and the cache validity period configured for CDN is 600 seconds, then the actual cache validity period of the file will be 600 seconds.
+- If the `Max-Age` configured for `/index.html` of the origin server is 800 seconds, and the cache validity configured for CDN is 600 seconds, then the actual cache validity of the file will be 600 seconds.

 >!
 After it is enabled, if the origin server does not return the `Last-Modified` field, CDN will add it by default and change its value once every 10 minutes.

-#### Follow origin server switch
+#### Follow origin server
 After it is enabled, if a request does not match any cache rules, the origin server will be followed.

 >!
 The follow origin server switch and the advanced cache validity configuration switch cannot be enabled at the same time.

+### Default policies
+If no feature is enabled, no rule is configured or matches requests, the default policies will be applied:
+- When a user makes a request for a certain business resource, if the HTTP response header of the origin server contains the field `Cache-Control`, the `Cache-Control` will be followed.
+- If the HTTP response header of the origin server does not contain the field `Cache-Control`, then the resource cache validity on nodes will be 600 seconds.

 ## Configuration Samples
 The node cache validity configurations for the acceleration domain name `cloud.tencent.com` is as follows:
 ![](https://main.qcloudimg.com/raw/a585a6b560cb0e555b71e08bea179353.png)
-The actual cache time will be as follows:
+The actual cache validity will be as follows:

 1. 400 seconds for the `/test/def.jpg` file.
 2. 5 minutes for the `/test/1.png` file.